perhof/hp-wbem/README.md

 * ##### Get-HPNetworkAdapters

-  Information about activated network adapters in a system.
+  Information about activated network adapters in a system

 * ##### Get-HPPowerSupplies